shoaibahmed/project_l45/README.md

-# Code the L45 Project
+# Code for L45 Project

 Repository containing code for the L45 project: *Can k-NN-based graph inference methods discover the underlying causal structure?*